airyhq/airy/docs/docs/concepts/architecture.md

 ---
-title: The Airy Core Platform architecture
+title: The Airy Core architecture
 sidebar_label: Architecture
 ---

 ## Overview

-The Airy Core Platform is a messaging platform that contains a backend and frontend system.
+Airy Core is a messaging platform that contains a backend and frontend system.

 The `backend` system is a streaming platform.
 Its role is to: